Localized Multiple Kernel Learning---A Convex Approach: Introduction

 to achieve local assignments of kernel weights, resulting in a non-convex MKL problem.
-To not overly respect individual samples, \cite{yang2009group} give a group-sensitive formulation of localized MKL, where kernel weights vary at, instead of the example level, the group level. \cite{han2012probability} built on \cite{gonen2008localized} by complementing the spatial-similarity-based kernels with probability confidence kernels reflecting the likelihood of examples belonging to the same class. \cite{LiuWZY14,LiuWYDZ15} present sample-adaptive approaches to localized MKL, where kernels can be switched off at the example level, and missing kernels can be imputed.
+To not overly respect individual samples, \citet{yang2009group} give a group-sensitive formulation of localized MKL, where kernel weights vary at, instead of the example level, the group level. \citet{mu2011non} also introduce a non-uniform MKL allowing the kernel weights to vary at the cluster-level and tune the kernel weights under the graph embedding framework. \citet{han2012probability} built on \citet{gonen2008localized} by complementing the spatial-similarity-based kernels with probability confidence kernels reflecting the likelihood of examples belonging to the same class. \citet{limultiple} propose a multiple kernel clustering method by maximizing \emph{local} kernel alignments. \citet{LiuWZY14} present sample-adaptive approaches to localized MKL, where kernels can be switched on/off at the example level by introducing a latent binary vector for each individual sample, which and the kernel weights are then jointly optimized via margin maximization principle. \citet{moeller2016unified} present a unified viewpoint of localized MKL by interpreting gating functions in terms of local reproducing kernel Hilbert spaces acting on the data.
 All the aforementioned approaches to localized MKL are formulated in terms of \emph{non-convex} optimization problems, and deep theoretical foundations in the form of generalization error or excess risk bounds are unknown.
-Although \cite{cortes2013learning} present a convex approach to MKL based on controlling the local Rademacher complexity, the meaning of \emph{locality} is different in \cite{cortes2013learning}: it refers to the localization of the hypothesis class, which can result in sharper excess risk bounds \citep{KloBla11,kloft2012convergence}, and is not related to localized multiple kernel learning.
+Although \citet{cortes2013learning} present a convex approach to MKL based on controlling the local Rademacher complexity, the meaning of \emph{locality} is different in \citet{cortes2013learning}: it refers to the localization of the hypothesis class, which can result in sharper excess risk bounds \citep{KloBla11,kloft2012convergence}, and is not related to localized multiple kernel learning. \citet{LiuWYDZ15} extend the idea of sample-adaptive MKL to address the issue with missing kernel information on some examples.
+More recently, \citet{lei2015theory} propose a MKL method by decoupling the locality structure learning with a hard clustering strategy from optimizing the parameters in the spirit of multi-task learning.
+They also develop the first generalization error bounds for localized MKL.